 Budget Period—The intervals of time into which a multi-year period of assistance is divided for budgetary and funding purposes.
 Budget periods are usually 12- months long but may be shorter or longer, if appropriate.
 (HHS Grants Policy Statement).

-Coordinated Networks of Agencies—An association of two or more private agencies, whose purpose is to develop or strengthen services for runaway or otherwise homeless youth and their families.
+Coordinated Networks of Agencies—An association of two or more private agencies, whose purpose is to develop Start Printed Page 35480or strengthen services for runaway or otherwise homeless youth and their families.
 (45 CFR 1351.1(a)) (Runaway and Homeless Youth Act, 42 U.S.C.
 5701-5752).

 Counseling Services—The provision of guidance, support, and advice to runaway or otherwise homeless youth and their families that are designed to alleviate the problems that contributed to the youth's running away or being homeless, resolve intra-family problems, to reunite such youth with their families, whenever appropriate, and to help them decide upon a future course of action.
 (45 CFR 1351.1(a)) (Runaway and Homeless Youth Act, 42 U.S.C.
 5701-5752).